BayviewComputerClub/bssccbot/README.md

 # BSSCC Bot
 ## aka. dr. smoothie

-This is the bot for Bayview Computer Club's Discord Server.
+A Discord bot with a handful of features.
+Originally developed for the Bayview Computer Club Discord server.

 ### Features